 The stitching thread we use is waxed for longevity and Mink oil is applied to the sheath when finished for maximum protection from the elements.

-1,The first process is to cut out the basic shape of the knife, then fine tune to the finished profile required.
+1. The first process is to cut out the basic shape of the knife, then fine tune to the finished profile required.

-2, Drill all holes in the tang for the retaining pins.
+2. Drill all holes in the tang for the retaining pins.

-4, Heat treat and temper to the specific requirements of the steel used.
+3. Heat treat and temper to the specific requirements of the steel used.

-5, Clean up, finish grinding the bevel and hand sand the blade to the desired finish.
+5. Hand sand the blade to the desired finish.

-6, Glue on the scales and pins.
+6. Glue on the scales and pins.

-7, After 24hours to allow the epoxy to set sand the handle to its finished state.
+7. After 24hours to allow the epoxy to set sand the handle to its finished state.

-8, Polish and sharpen.
+8. Polish and sharpen.

-9, Make the leather sheath.
+9. Make the leather sheath.

-10, Job done.
+10. Job done.